-You shouldn’t use selfies, personal photos or anything that you think makes you look cute – so no pouty lips, please!
+You shouldn’t use selfies, personal photos, or anything that you think makes you look cute -– so no pouty lips, please!
 LinkedIn is a “professional” network that should be used to promote your outstanding business acumen, not make you look like you’re a teenager on Facebook.
 Only use professional photos in business attire.
 You don’t need to spend a lot of money to do it.
 If your budget is tight, get a friend to use their iPhone camera and stage the pic just right.

-Spamming generic messages
+Spamming generic messages on LinkedIn

 Mass connection requests

 Some job seekers on LinkedIn want to reach that coveted “500+” milestone on their profile, as some sort of bragging rights (like having a lot of friends on FB).
 Don’t request to connect with people just for the sake of doing it.
 Think of quality, not quantity.
-Not only will it help you in the long run, but you won’t get banned from the LinkedIn staff as a spammer (Yes, you can get your profile deleted on LI).
+Not only will it help you in the long run, but you won’t get banned from the LinkedIn staff as a spammer (Yes, you can get your profile deleted or locked on LI).

-Degrading your personal brand
+Degrading your personal brand on LinkedIn

 Under your name is a place for your title, like “Executive Personal Assistant”.
 It’s NOT a place to post commercials and advertisements.
 Some LinkedIn users have abnormally long titles that include words like “trailblazer,” “extraordinaire,” and “legend.”
 Try to emulate the Thought Leaders on the platform and see how they use their personal brand to their advantage.

-No ranting, please
+No ranting on LinkedIn, please

 Some of the questions are meant to be totally ridiculous because they want to see how you will respond.
 This is standard operating procedure for some of the world's best and most respected companies.
 We recently read one article about a famous company who used the following question: "If you were a pencil and you were thrown into a blender, what would you do?"

 Again, our apologies; we know that some of these messages seem incredibly obvious to many and may even sound patronizing, but these mistakes are being made every day by users who are completely unaware of how they are being perceived.
-Our hearts are in the right place and we want people to score the jobs they want and deserve.
+Our hearts are in the right place, and we want people to score the jobs they want and deserve.

-Written by assistants working for celebrities, billionaires and royalty
+Written for assistants and estate managers working for celebrities, CEOs, UHNW families, billionaires and royalty.